michaelspatrick/osmetrics/README.md

     +---------------+-------------------------+
     1 row in set (0.01 sec)

-You will need to copy the compiled plugin to this directory:
+You will need to edit the Makefile and define this path there.

-    cp -f osmetricsplugin.so /jet/var/mysqld/plugin/

 Finally, you can login to MySQL and activate the plugin: